 At 18, Nolmekigi Lengilili was married into a poor family.
 Her only income came from their five goats.
-Now 25, this Samburu woman has known poverty, lack of security and hardship for most of her life in the Northern Kenya Rangelands.
+Now in her late 20s, this Samburu woman has known poverty, lack of security and hardship for most of her life in the Northern Kenya Rangelands (NRT).

 Nolmekigi participated in training and received a micro-credit loan and technical assistance to improve and promote her handcrafted products.
 She worked hard to build her small enterprise, and now Nolmekigi is one of the most successful women in the NRT Trading program.